Frequently Asked Questions

 How long does the process take?

-On average, treatment programs with cranial remolding orthosis take approximately 12 to 16 weeks for infants between the ages of four and seven months.
+On average, treatment programs with cranial remolding orthosis take approximately 12 to 16 weeks for infants between the ages of five and seven months.
 Older infants or those with sever plagiocephaly may require a longer treatment program because head growth slows after 12 months.

 Research indicates that the greatest symmetry can be attained through early intervention, although some correction may be possible in infants over 18 months.
 The helmets are worn about 23 hours a day to achieve the best possible results.
 They should be removed at bath time so that your infant’s head, and the helmet, can be cleaned.